XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### TransferRate ###

 The TransferRate field specifies a fee to charge whenever counterparties transfer the currency you issue.
-See [Transfer Fees article](https://ripple.com/knowledge_center/transfer-fees/) in the Knowledge Center for more information.
+See [Transfer Fees](concept-transfer-fees.html) for more information.

 In `rippled`'s WebSocket and JSON-RPC APIs, the TransferRate is represented as an integer, the amount that must be sent for 1 billion units to arrive.
 For example, a 20% transfer fee is represented as the value `1200000000`.
 The value cannot be less than 1000000000.
 (Less than that would indicate giving away money for sending transactions, which is exploitable.)
 You can specify 0 as a shortcut for 1000000000, meaning no fee.